val-town/vtlsp/README.md

 # Background

 The language server protocol is a simple JSON-RPC protocol that allows editor clients to communicate with language servers (LS) to get editor features like code completions and diagnostics.
+This is what powers red squiggles and fancy code action buttons.
+Usually LSP is done via payloads over standard in and standard out to a language server process running on your computer, typically spawned by your editor.
+Often editors make it very easy to install language servers, so you don't know you're using one -- VScode extensions for languages generally pack them in.

+Running arbitrary language servers directly in the browser is challenging for multiple reasons.
+You have to compile the language server to webasm if it isn't already in JS/TS, and then once you have it running, you need a client to display and interact with the language server, and manage messages and state updates.
+To make this easier, this repo provides a way to run language servers as WebSocket servers, and a client library for the Codemirror editor to act as a LSP frontend client.

 ## [Codemirror LS Client Library](./codemirror-ls/README.md)